Path Work

 A map showing the locations of all our paths is HERE (PDF, opens in new tab).
 You can also see these paths on Norfolk County Council’s interactive map at maps.norfolk.gov.uk/highways (opens in a new tab)

 The northern part of this path, leading from Mattishall Road, has been reported many times as the crop is sown right up to the field edge.
-It is possible to walk through the low crop on this section, though it is a little uneven so care should be taken.
+It is possible to walk through crop on this section, but it’s oil seed rape, so your legs/trousers will likely end up pretty yellow.
 The remainder of the path is well marked and easy to walk.

 Footpath 9 (No change at 22 February)